-Policies & Procedures Implementation The Charter mandates that the Corporation shall have in place an internal audit function which shall be performed by an internal auditor through which the Board, senior management, and shareholders shall be provided with reasonable assurance that its key organizational and procedural controls are effective, appropriate and complied with.
-The Group's Internal Auditors, supervised by the Chief Audit Executive, conduct an internal audit review of the Corporation annually.
-The formal audit report is submitted to the Audit and Risk Committee and to the Board.
-Based on the result of the internal audit review, key controls and management environment are effective.
-Audit findings are few and indicate low risks to the business overall.
-Under the CG Manual, Management should formulate, under the supervision of the Audit and Risk Committee, the rules. and procedures on financial reporting and internal control in accordance with the following guidelines: (1) The extent of its responsibility in the preparation of the financial statements of the Corporation, with the corresponding delineation of the responsibilities that pertain to the external auditor, should be clearly explained; (2) An effective system of internal control that will ensure the integrity of the financial reports and protection of the assets of the Corporation should be maintained; (3) On the basis of the approved audit plans, internal audit examinations should cover, at the minimum, the evaluation of the adequacy and effectiveness of controls that cover the Corporation's governance, operations and information systems, including the reliability and integrity of financial and operational information, effectiveness and efficiency of operations, protection of assets, and compliance with contracts, laws, rules and, regulations; (4) The Corporation should consistently comply with the financial reporting requirements of the SEC;

-(5) The Internal Auditor should submit to the Audit and Risk Committee and Management an annual report on the internal audit department's activities, responsibilities and performance relative to the audit plans and strategies as approved by the Audit and Risk Committee.
+The Charter mandates that the Corporation shall have in place an internal audit function which shall be performed by an internal auditor through which the Board, senior management, and shareholders shall be provided with reasonable assurance that its key organizational and procedural controls are effective, appropriate and complied with

+Under the Manual, Management should formulate, under the supervision of the Audit and Risk Committee, the rules. and procedures on financial reporting and internal control in accordance with the following guidelines:

+- (1) The extent of its responsibility in the preparation of the financial statements of the Corporation, with the corresponding delineation of the responsibilities that pertain to the external auditor, should be clearly explained; - (2) An effective system of internal control that will ensure the integrity of the financial reports and protection of the assets of the Corporation should be maintained; - (3) On the basis of the approved audit plans, internal audit examinations should cover, at the minimum, the evaluation of the adequacy and effectiveness of controls that cover the Corporation's governance, operations and information systems, including the reliability and integrity of financial and operational information, effectiveness and efficiency of operations, protection of assets, and compliance with contracts, laws, rules and, regulations; - (4) The Corporation should consistently comply with the financial reporting requirements of the SEC; - (5) The Internal Auditor should submit to the Audit and Risk Committee and Management an annual report on the internal audit department's activities, responsibilities and performance relative to the audit plans and strategies as approved by the Audit and Risk Committee.
 The annual report should include significant risk exposures, control issues and such other matters as may be needed or requested by the Board and Management.